Regalia of Malaysia: Tengkolok Diraja (Royal headdress)

 The Sultan took this as a sign, and swore that he and his descendants would never wear a crown during their installation.
 This practice came to be followed by other Malay Rulers.
 Thence, the Malay headdress known as the Tengkolok came to be the replacement for a crown.

 For centuries, the Malay Rulers have worn headdresses as part of their regalia.
 These are made of embroidered silk folded in different styles since the days of the Malay Sultanate.
 The style of folding is called solek, and there are variations depending on the tradition of the royal family of a particular state.
 The colour of the headdress also varies from one state to another.
-However two of the royal states in Peninsular Malaysia - Selangor and Johor - have added a crown to their royal regalia following latter British influence.
+However two of the royal states in Peninsular Malaysia - Selangor and Johor - have since added a crown to their regalia following British influence.

 The royal headdress worn by the King of Malaysia during his installation ceremony is called the Tengkolok Diraja.
-Made of black fabric embroidered with gold thread, it is folded in the style called Dendam Tak Sudah ("Persistent Vengeance") from the state of Negeri Sembilan (which also inspired the elective monarchical system itself).
-Affixed to the front of Tengkolok Diraja is a bejewelled ornament of a crescent moon and the 14-pointed star called the Bintang Persekutuan (Federation Star).
+Made of black fabric embroidered with gold thread, it is folded in the Dendam Tak Sudah ("Persistent Vengeance") style from the state of Negeri Sembilan (which also inspired the elective monarchical system itself).
+Affixed to the front of Tengkolok Diraja is the Bintang Persekutuan (Federation Star), a bejewelled ornament consisting of a crescent moon and a 14-point star.
 At the centre of the star is the Coat of arms of Malaysia.
-The Tengolok is worn with the Muskat in days it is worn.
+The Tengolok is worn together with the Muskat.